Dragonfly (AC Comics)

-Dragonfly is a fictional comic book superheroine.
+Dragonfly is a comic book superheroine.
 Created by Rik Levins, she debuted in Americomics #4 (October 1983) and starred in her own self-titled series.

 Publication history

 After a one-page advertising insert that appeared in Americomics #3, Dragonfly made her first appearance in issue #4.
 She was spun off into her own eponymous title that ran for eight issues (1985-1987).
 Though published by AC Comics, the series was both owned and funded by creator Rik Levins.
 According to AC president Bill Black, the Dragonfly contract stipulated that 70% of profits would go to Levins and 30% to AC Comics, but in practice the title consistently broke even.
 After Dragonfly became a member of the Femforce, she appeared semi-regularly in that magazine's run.

 Fictional character biography

 Dragonfly is the secret identity of Nancy Arazello, one-time friend of Ken Burton, an engineer obsessed with the occult.
 In his researches, Ken finds a coded diary belonging to John Gallegher, a male Dragonfly who died in 1957.
 Using his computer skills, Ken decodes the diary and arranges to perform the mystic ritual that summons Zzara.
 Nancy interrupts this ceremony at a critical moment and is transformed into Dragonfly.

 Nancy later learns that Zzara is an extradimensional insect-god (or demon, opinions vary).
 Zzara used an image from Nancy's subconscious, "her ideal of perfect feminine beauty", a statuesque platinum blonde, and used it as the basis for Dragonfly.
 He modified it, stamping his identifying marks, which included compound eyes and diaphanous wings.
 Nancy's mind supplied more prosaic details, such as a zipper in the black body suit with a white dragonfly emblem on the chest, 4-inch heels, and sunglasses to hide the eyes.
 When Nancy does not inhabit the Dragonfly body, it is stored in an extradimensional crystal sphere that maintains the body's original specifications.